 Get matched to a Paralegal Degree Program for FREE!

 BASICS OF ONLINE PARALEGAL DEGREES

-Paralegals primarily serve in a supporting role to lawyers.
+Paralegals primarily serve in a support role to lawyers.
 However, their help is often critical to a successful outcome in a case.
 While much of their work consists of organizing files and conducting legal research, a great portion is also spent doing the exact things lawyers do every day.
 They look for the facts of certain cases, while studying relevant laws and regulations.
-They write reports for review and prep for lawyers preceding trials, and they draft legal documents – such as contracts – among other things.
+They write reports for review and prep for lawyers trials, and they draft legal documents – such as contracts – among other things.

 Here are some things to consider when you choose an online paralegal program:

 - Professional paralegals do not require any specific certification for hire.
 However, a certain level of education is often demanded by employers, according to the U.S. BLS.

 - There are often three routes to becoming a paralegal.
-Some specifically pursue paralegal studies, receiving an associate’s, bachelor’s or even master’s degree before seeking employment.
-Others pursue a bachelor’s degree in an unrelated field and may pursue a certificate in paralegal studies.
-Finally, some pursue a job with no educational experience, choosing to receive on-the-job training instead.
+Some pursue paralegal studies, receiving an associate’s, bachelor’s or even master’s degree before seeking employment.
+But, others pursue a bachelor’s degree in an unrelated field and may pursue a cert in paralegal studies.
+Finally, some go for a job with no experience, choosing to receive on the job training instead.

-- There are some local and national organizations that offer paralegal certifications for individuals that pass an exam or meet particular educational or experiential criteria.
+- There are some local and national organizations that offer paralegal certifications for individuals that pass an exam or meet certain educational or experiential criteria.

 - Before you sign up for online courses, make sure the work you do preps you for certain exams and consider reaching out to possible future employers to inquire about the value of an online degree in regards to the professionals they hire.